Product Hazards – High Chairs and Booster Seats

 According to CPSC Nursery Product reports, there have been at least 11,300 high chair related injuries among children under the age of 5 since 2011.
-Babies can slide downward in the highchair seat and strangle when their heads are caught on the trays or waist belt and crotch strap.
-On average, two children die each year in high chairs.
+Babies can slide downward in the highchair seat and be strangled when their heads are caught on the trays or waist belt and crotch strap.
+On average, one child dies each year in high chairs.

 A recall or a corrective action has been issued for high chairs and booster seats for various reasons including: